fox-one/foxone-ios-opensdk/README.md

-# Fox.ONE Open SDK in Swift
+# Fox.ONE Open SDK for Swift

 Integrate your app with Fox.One open SDK, Including: